timokz/dart-idx-generator/README.md

 # dart-idx-generator README

-This extension supports the deletion and generation of individual and project-wide .index files for dart and Flutter projects, reducing long and unnecessary important statements.
+This extension supports the deletion and generation of individual and project-wide .index files for dart and Flutter projects, reducing long and unnecessary important statements, as well as relative imports.
 ## Features

 - Generating an index file, exporting your current directories files.
 - Generating index files for your whole project.
 - Deleting all index files in your project

 \!\[feature X\]\(images/feature-x.png\)